4d/docs/website/translated_docs/es/ViewPro/getting-started.md

 ### Utilización de objetos de rango

 Some 4D View Pro methods require a *rangeObj* parameter.
 In 4D View Pro, a range is an object that references an area in a spreadsheet.
-This area can be composed of one or several cells.
+Esta área puede estar compuesta de una o varias celdas.
 Using 4D View Pro methods, you can create ranges and pass them to other methods to read from or write to specific locations in your document.

 For example, to create a range object for the following cells: